MrShininnnnn/MrShininnnnn.github.io/index.md

 `09/17/2019` I got A for _IST718 Big Data Analytics_.
 `06/18/2019` I got A for _IST736 Text Mining_.
 `03/26/2019` I got A for _IST707 Data Analytics_.
-`02/14/2019` I was accepted by the M.S. in Computer Science at Georgia Tech.
+`02/14/2019` I was accepted by the M.S. in Computer Science at [Georgia Tech](https://www.gatech.edu).
 `12/19/2018` I got A for _IST687 Introduction to Data Science_.
 `12/04/2018` I received the admission offer to a Master's in Computer Science at UIUC.
-`09/12/2018` I started working as a machine learning engineer at [Learnable](https://www.linkedin.com/company/learnable-ai/about/).
+`09/12/2018` I was promoted as a full-time machine learning engineer at [Learnable](https://www.linkedin.com/company/learnable-ai/about/).
 `09/05/2018` I was accepted by the M.S. in Applied Data Science at [Syracuse University iSchool](https://ischool.syr.edu/).
+`07/28/2018` I started working as a machine learning engineer intern at [Learnable](https://www.linkedin.com/company/learnable-ai/about/).
 `07/15/2018` My Master's thesis, _The Relationship of Academic Capital and Altmetrics: Effects of Elsevier Metrics on Mendeley Reader Count_, was passed and authorized for the final hardbound submission.
 `05/16/2018` I graduated with GPA 3.9/4.0 from [New York University](https://www.nyu.edu).
 `11/22/2017` I started working as an algorithm engineer intern at Pythagoras Investment Management LLC.